Sport in Switzerland: Basketball

 Clint Capela has been the highest paid team athlete in Switzerland's history.

 Mies in Switzerland is home to the headquarters of FIBA, the world's governing agency for international events.
 Unsurprisingly, the country is one of FIBA's founding members and therefore has one of the world's longest basketball traditions.

 Once a major team at the international scene, its national team does not have major international significance anymore, despite occasional strong showings at qualification games.

-Their have been four Swiss-born NBA players: Thabo Sefolosha, Enes Kanter Freedom, Nikola Vučević and Clint Capela.
+There have been four Swiss-born NBA players: Thabo Sefolosha, Enes Kanter Freedom, Nikola Vučević and Clint Capela.

-American Football

-The Nationalliga A is the top level league in Switzerland formed in 1982.
-Below is the National league B and C. Switzerland has a national team that competes in international tournament play.
-The Calanda Broncos are the most successful team in Switzerland having won the most Swiss Bowl national championships and was Eurobowl champion in 2012.

-Baseball

-Baseball is a minor sport in Switzerland.

 Tennis

 Over the last few decades, swiss tennis players Roger Federer, Stan Wawrinka and Martina Hingis have been at the top of tennis.
 Federer, Wawrinka and Hingis all have Grand Slam singles titles to their names.
-Federer has won 20 Grand Slam titles and holds the record for the longest consecutive stay as the world number 1 at 237 weeks.
-Federer has won a record 8 Wimbledon titles overall and has also won the Australian Open 6 times, the US Open 5 times and the French Open once.
+Federer won 20 Grand Slam titles and holds the record for the longest consecutive stay as the world number 1 at 237 weeks.
+Federer won a record 8 Wimbledon titles overall and also won the Australian Open 6 times, the US Open 5 times and the French Open once.
 Another Swiss tennis figure is Marc Rosset, winning the singles gold medal at the 1992 Olympics.
-Both Federer and Wawrinka teamed up at the 2008 Olympics to win the doubles gold medal.
-Federer and Wawrinka had a massive influence in Switzerland winning the Davis Cup title in 2014.
+Federer and Wawrinka teamed up at the 2008 Olympics to win the doubles gold medal, and Switzerland also won the 2014 Davis Cup.

 Switzerland also hosts 3 ATP tournaments.
 The Swiss Indoors takes place in Basel at the St. Jakobshalle and is an ATP 500 event that holds a prominent position in the European indoor hard court swing in autumn.
-Federer has won it a record 10 times.
+Federer won it a record 10 times.
 Other tournaments include the Swiss Open that takes place in Gstaad and the Geneva Open.
 Both tournaments take place on clay.

-Rugby

-Swiss rugby dates back over a century.